- Home

 - History & Heritage

 When the first settlers arrived in Scotland over 10,000 years ago, they began to erect incredible monuments, some of which can still be seen today.
 Stone circles can be found across Scotland and are places full of atmosphere, mystery and legend.
-They were likely to be places of ceremony, worship, burial grounds and social gathering places.
+They were likely to be places of ceremony, worship, burial grounds and social gathering.
+Discover some of the most significant and mysterious standing stones and stone circles from Scotland's ancient past.

 - 1